-At the logistics front, we are

-and building physical and digital infrastructures.
-Our focus on business development and enhanced communication illustrates our determination to widen our reach and improve
+At the logistics front, we are strengthening our ICT capabilities and building physical and digital infrastructures.
+Our focus on business development and enhanced communication illustrates our determination to widen our reach and improve customer experience.

 WORKLINK SERVICES, INC.

 2019 was a proud year for the Group's logistics business.
 It has contributed the highest revenue growth at 60%, from 2018's PhP 287 Million to PhP 459 Million, accounting for 7% of the total consolidated revenues.
 Similarly, its net income is above target at 9% increase, from 46 Million in end-2018 to 50 Million in 2019.